-Step 1: Cook the salt & pepper tofu & rice noodles (or vermicelli)
+Cook the salt & pepper tofu & vermicelli

 Salt and Pepper Tofu is a dish I first learned about from Food52.
 However I changed up the recipe a bit to use extra-firm tofu and white pepper to better match the flavors of these fresh rolls.